 Previously, Andrew had little control over this ability requiring a topological focal point to the object in order to channel these concussion bursts.
 Later, he discovered that without any such release funnel to expel the energy outward, the object would rapidly build up to critical mass before violently detonating in a massive discharge.
 He used this aspect to break through armored doors and other barricades, even using this offensively by creating grenades or bombs that he hurled at his opponents.

-Over time, Gunfire honed his matter agitation power to such a degree that he could cause the molecules in the very air itself to explode.
+Over time, Mr. Van Horn honed his matter agitation power to such a degree that he could cause the molecules in the very air itself to explode.

 One disadvantage to his molecular agitation is that he is utilizing the atoms and molecules of the object as his "ammunition" of explosive blasts.
 Over time, the molecular bonds of the object becomes so depleted that the object literally disintegrates; turning into dust or ash.
 Also, the more durable objects were, the longer they could sustain themselves.

-Through experimentation, Gunfire discovered that organic materials tended to very rapidly exhaust themselves compared to other materials such as metal or plastic.
-In fact, he once used a wooden beam only for it to ignite after he used it briefly.
+Through experimentation, Andy discovered that organic materials tended to very rapidly exhaust themselves compared to inorganic materials such as metal or plastic.
+In fact, he once used a wooden beam only for it to ignite shortly after using it.

 As Andrew Van Horn, he was extensively trained in how to use, operate, and maintain various types of military firearms; particularly those that his family's armament company manufactured.
 However, after gaining his powers, he is no longer able to wield conventional guns or armaments as his own powers can inadvertently cause the gunpowder in these weapons to prematurely explode in his hands before he can even use them.

 In the recent Bloodlines Miniseries Gunfire's powers remain relatively the same but with some differences in their function.
 Instead of simply accelerating molecular energy to explosive ends, Black would instead transmute anything he focused on into a form of material energy with incredibly volatile constitution.